oroinc/documentation/user_guide/channel_guide.rst

 For more details on Magento Entities in OroCRM please refer to the \:ref:`Magento Entities Management Guide <user-guide-magento-entities>`\."

-Another pre-implemented entity is **Contact Request**ю Its records keeps information on each case of a contact attempt, its success or failure and target.
+Another pre-implemented entity is **Contact Request**.
+Its records keeps information on each case of a contact attempt.

 **Custom Entities** are created for specific Customer needs and their instances can contain any required details to be filled and processed by the System.
 For more details on Customer entities please